yogeshmpandey/yogeshmpandey.github.io/_posts/2015-09-09-August-Books.md

 >I strongly disagree.
 I do.
 Do I?

-Now, Chanakya neeti is not for everyone, especially not for feminists there are many shlokas that might be objectionable to many.
+Now, Chanakya neeti is not for everyone, especially not for feminists there are many shlokas that might be objectionable to many including me.
 Sometimes it looks that chanakya holds a strong grudge against half of world population.
 This book gives strong aphorism in a straightforwad manner.

 <img src="http://i.imgur.com/lZtIOY7.jpg" alt="">